alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-It is a <i>protocol</i> (Swift's version of what other languages call and <i>interface</i>), meaning that there are no implementations for these methods.
+Notice it is a <i>protocol</i> (Swift's version of what other languages call and <i>interface</i>), meaning that there are no implementations for these methods.
 It is only a contract that an object trying to be a `RemoteAuthProvider` must adhere to.

 Any `RemoteAuthProvider` must have a sign-in method that looks exactly like this.